Your Source for Dry Ice Solutions

 Monitor and limit exposure

-• Always use a CO2 monitoring device when working with CO2 emitting machines in a confined space.
+• Always use CO2 monitoring devices when operating CO2 emitting equipment in confined spaces

 CO2 monitor

-• Always review and observe all safety guidelines when using materials that displace oxygen.
+• Review and follow all safety guidelines for materials that displace oxygen

-• Informative warning signs should be strategically placed at entry points to areas where it is possible for CO2 to accumulate.
+• Place informative warning signs at entry points to areas where CO2 might accumulate

-• Safety eyewear should also be worn when dry ice is in motion, such as when dry ice blasting or when operating dry ice manufacturing equipment without a chute on.
+• Eye protection: Safety eyewear should also be worn when dry ice is in motion, such as when dry ice blasting or when operating dry ice manufacturing equipment without a chute on.

-Always stay alert for symptoms of overexposure, such as:
+Always stay alert for symptoms of CO2 overexposure, such as:

 • Dizziness